miklevin/Pipulate.com/software.md

 ### Ready to Automate Examples

 Once you have JupyterLab displaying in your Web browser, you're in business.
-Simply copy/paste any of the code in these examples into a new Notebook or go into the repo named pipulate and run the code from the example files found there.
-Those examples will match what you find here.
+You can copy/paste examples from this page into a new Notebook, or load similar examples from the practice folder found there.

-When you work something out using my sample-code in JupyterLab, the next step really is to automate those things you like under systemd right on your Windows laptop, or more reliably on a Raspberry Pi, home server or NAS, in the Cloud, or wherever generic Linux is run.
-This may sound difficult, but it is easier than you think because there is a sample of it running on your laptop.
+As you get good at it, you'll use nbdev to create .py files from the notebooks which can be used directly in-location as Linux daemons &#151; right on your Windows system.
+And because it's so similar to a real-world server deployment, 24x7 automation is one git clone away from a Raspberry Pi, NAS or cloud server.

 #### Rapid-Fire Million-Dollar Ideas